McConnell warns Dems of fallout for reviving Biden bill - KESQ

 Associated Press

-WASHINGTON (AP) — Senate Republican leader Mitch McConnell threatened Thursday to derail a bill designed to boost semiconductor manufacturing in the United States if Democrats revive their stalled climate and social policy package.
+WASHINGTON (AP) — Senate Republican leader Mitch McConnell threatened Thursday to derail a bill designed to boost semiconductor manufacturing in the United States if Democrats revive their stalled package of energy and economic initiatives.

-The rejuvenation of the Democratic reconciliation package, central to President Joe Biden’s agenda, remains a work in progress and is far from certain.
-But with some signs of progress in the negotiations, McConnell is moving to complicate Democratic plans by warning that Republicans would react by stopping separate semiconductor legislation from moving over the finish line in the coming weeks, despite its bipartisan support.
+The rejuvenation of the Democratic reconciliation package, central to President Joe Biden’s agenda is far from certain.
+But with some signs of progress in the negotiations, McConnell is moving to complicate Democratic plans.
+He’s warning that Republicans would react by stopping separate semiconductor legislation from moving over the finish line in the coming weeks, despite its bipartisan support.

 “Let me be perfectly clear: there will be no bipartisan USICA as long as Democrats are pursuing a partisan reconciliation bill,” McConnell tweeted, referring to the shorthand name for the computer chips bill that passed the Senate last year.